 Users can be notified by e-mail when a collection has been updated.

 - Login to TSW.
 The login link is in the navigation bar on the right of the home page

 - Select a collection for which you would like to receive e-mail alerts, and click the Add button

 - Repeat this process to subscribe to additional collections

-The Repository content is organized around Communities.
+TSW content is organized around communities.
 Within each community there can be an unlimited number of sub-communities and an unlimited number of collections.
 Each collection may contain an unlimited number of works.
-This organization gives the Repository the flexibility to accommodate differing needs of communities by allowing them to:
+This organization gives TSW the flexibility to accommodate differing needs of communities by allowing them to:

 - Manage collections